Comparison of Exterior Power Operations on Higher K-Theory of Schemes: Combinatorially versus Homotopically Defined Operations

-for every $n\ge 0$, $k\ge 1$ and $r \ge 1$.
+for every $n\ge 0$, $k\ge 1$ and $r \ge 0$, which is a homomorphism when $r\ge 1$.
 To see this we use \cite[Theorem~6.2]{HKT17} which also applies to the more general situation when the standard assembly of power operations on the category $\cP(X)$ there is replaced with an arbitrary assembly of power operations.
 The required short exact sequences~(6.4) for the base step in the inductive proof there indeed follow from the properties of an assembly of power operations (see \cref{def: power operations}).

 We are now ready to state and prove our main theorem.

 \begin{thm} For any $n\ge 0, k\ge 1$ and $r \ge 0$, the following diagram of maps commutes:

 Here, the vertical bijections are given by \cite[Corollary~7.4]{Grayson2012} and the top and bottom operations are given by \eqref{Eq: Old lambda operation} and \eqref{Eq: New lambda operation}, respectively. \end{thm}